Sterile alpha motif: Fungal SAM

 In molecular biology, the protein domain Ste50p mainly in fungi and some other types of eukaryotes.
 It plays a role in the mitogen-activated protein kinase cascades, a type of cell signalling that helps the cell respond to external stimuli, more specifically mating, cell growth, and osmo-tolerance in fungi.

 Function

 The protein domain Ste50p has a role in detecting pheromones for mating.
 It is thought to be found bound to Ste11p in order to prolong the pheromone-induced signaling response.
 Furthermore, it is also involved in aiding the cell to respond to nitrogen starvation.

 Structure

 The fungal Ste50p SAM consists of six helices, which form a compact, globular fold.
 It is a monomer in solution and often undergoes heterodimerisation (and in some cases oligomerisation) of the protein.

 Protein interaction

 The SAM domain of Ste50p often interacts with the SAM domain of Ste11p.
 They form bonds through this association.
-It is important to note that the SAM domain of one protein will bind to the SAM of a different protein.
+The SAM domain of one protein will bind to the SAM of a different protein.
 SAM domains do not self-associate in vitro.
 There is significant evidence for Ste50p oligomerization in vivo.